-While rare, alcohol-induced psychosis is a condition that causes a heavy drinker to experience symptoms similar to schizophrenia or psychosis.
-It can be very serious and warrants the attention of a medical professional immediately.
+Alcohol-induced psychosis is a condition that causes a heavy drinker to experience symptoms similar to schizophrenia.

 What Is Alcohol-Induced Psychosis?